MatthewOates36/2020-frc-basebot/README.md

 Base for witing code for a robot with the Up-A-Creek Robotics framework

 Compiles and runs.
-- Operator right trigger switches states
+- Operator right trigger runs example state for 1 sec
 - Operator left trigger toggles opb_example